Jexactyl/docs/docs/intro.md

 # Introduction

-Jexactyl is a *hyperfast, clean and intricate* fullstack web application built using **Laravel** and **React** to provide a user interface for several objectives:
+Jexpanel is a *hyperfast, clean and intricate* fullstack web application built using **Laravel** and **React** to provide a user interface for several objectives:
 - Efficient server hypervisation with Docker engine
 - Complete server access via simple UI controls